 Carpets and Indoor Air Quality: The Surprising Link Between Them

-Step into your cozy living room, and you’re likely to find a soft, plush welcoming your every step.
+Step into your cozy living room, and you’re likely to find a soft, plush carpet welcoming your every step.
 Carpets have been an integral part of indoor spaces for generations, providing warmth, comfort, and style to our homes and offices.
-But have you ever wondered about the invisible relationship between carpets and the air you breathe indoors?
+But have you ever wondered about the invisible relationship between carpets and indoor air quality?
 In this piece, we’ll unravel the surprising link between these two seemingly unrelated elements.

 Understanding Indoor Air Quality (IAQ)